 Quick Facts About Section 179 Deductions

-- You can get a tax write-off if you purchase a vehicle that weighs over 6,000 pounds for business purposes.
+- You can get a tax write-off if you purchase a vehicle that has a GVWR over 6,000 pounds for business purposes.

-- Some buyers might also be eligible for bonus depreciation, which allows businesses to write off 60% of the vehicle’s depreciation in its first year of use.
+- Some buyers might also be eligible for bonus depreciation, which allows businesses to write off a “special depreciation allowance” that may be 100% for some qualified property.

 - Companies must keep the vehicle in business use throughout its useful life or pay back part of the deduction.